 Our Mission: Strengthen, Promote and Maintain our Successful Historic Downtown District.

 Coupeville Historic Waterfront Association is a certified Washington State Main Street entity within the Washington State Department of Archaeology & Historic Preservation.
 Washington State Main Street is a partner of the Main National Main Street Center (a subsidiary of the National Trust for Historic Preservation).
-Collectively, the Main Street movement helps guide historic American towns and cities through historic preservation-based economic development and community revitalization across the country.
+Collectively certified Main Street towns and overseeing entities help guide historic American towns and cities through historic preservation-based economic developments and programs and community revitalization.